-Today I am chatting with Maud from MaudiKa Bridal a wedding dress shop Oxford I wished had opened a couple of years ago when I got engaged.
-Too late for me, but I’m so excited that at last, this amazing cool little bridal shop has hit Oxford.
+Today I am chatting with designer Maud from MaudiKa Bridal a wedding dress shop Oxford.
+All I can say is I wished she had started this business sooner as this is exactly what I was looking for when I got engaged a couple of years ago.
+Too late for me, but I’m so excited that at last, this amazing cool little bridal shop has hit the streets of Oxford.

 As soon as you walk in to MaudiKa Bridal on the Cowley road you feel like you’re in a cosy front room and are greeted with the lovely Maude – not a sales person, but the designer of your dress.

 Q: TELL ME ABOUT THE PROCESS OF MAKING A DRESS WITH YOU

 When a bride comes to me, we come up with a design together.
 I have some designs in the showroom to help with ideas and see what fits and works.
 Everything is handmade with just the two of us working.
 I work on the design and fabrics and my colleague (and best friend) Katerina makes the dress.
 Then the bride returns for fittings and I do any necessary alterations.
 The whole process takes about 2 months

 Q: ANY ADVICE FOR BRIDES LOOKING TO BUY A DRESS FROM THE RAIL?

 Be open minded, and try on loads of different styles to see which one makes you feel great.
 You can purchase some dresses off the rail from us, most are really light, and airy, and really comfortable.
 I try on all the dresses we sell to see how they feel.

 Q: HOW MUCH SHOULD A BRIDE EXPECT TO PAY?